Benewend/Easia/readme.txt

 Easia is supposed to be the easiest programming language.
-It was originaly implemented as final project for a Principal of Programming Language class a DAUST.
-This repository will contained all the working feature implemented so far  ...All kind of contribution suchas( advises on the implementation, pull request (that might or might not be accepted)…) are welcome.
+It was originally implemented as final project for a Principal of Programming Language class at DAUST.
+This repository will contained all the working feature implemented so far  ...All kind of contribution such as( advises on the implementation, pull request that might or might not be accepted…) are welcome.
-So far only expressions(arithmetic) ,operation on string, when , for , as long as , statements respectively equivalent of if , for and while statement of c like languages are working :
+So far only expressions(arithmetic) ,operation on string, when , for , as long as , statements respectively equivalent to if , for and while statement of c like languages are working :

 All the information about our programming language named Easia The users:
   -Newbies, intro to programming